 We endeavour to take the burden of administrative work for the project, so that all you have to do is jointly oversee the graduate with the support of the academic supervisor.

-A member of the Kingston University Enterprise Support team, working alongside an appropriately qualified academic, will help you develop a project proposal which sets out clear aims, objectives and outcomes.
+A member of the Kingston University Business and Enterprise team, working alongside an appropriately qualified academic, will help you develop a project proposal which sets out clear aims, objectives and outcomes.
 KTPs may not be appropriate for small or start-up organisations if they do not have the resources to provide active management and financial support for the project.